ManifoldFR/mask-degradation/README.md

 ![](assets/penetration_gaussian_prior.png)

+`test_comparison_polar` compares the impact of accounting for polarization effects in the penetration model.

 ## References

 1. Bałazy, A. et al. Manikin-Based Performance Evaluation of N95 Filtering-Facepiece Respirators Challenged with Nanoparticles.
 Ann Occup Hyg 50, 259–269 (2006).